Quantum-Accelerators/quacc/docs/src/user/alt_workflows/parsl.md

 #### The Efficient Way

-Quacc fully supports the development of Parsl-based workflows to resolve this limitation.
+Quacc fully supports Parsl-based workflows to resolve this limitation.
 For example, the workflow above can be equivalently run as follows using the Parsl-specific {obj}`.emt.parsl.slabs.bulk_to_slabs_app` workflow:

 ```python
 from parsl import python_app